Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: Introduction

 The Starobinsky model occupies a special place among inflationary scenarios because it captures the ghost-free scalar part of the local curvature-squared correction to Einstein gravity that is relevant for slow-roll inflation~\cite{Ketov:2010qz,Ketov:2012jt,Buchbinder:2017lnd,Ketov:2019toi,Ketov:2025nkr}.
 From the EFT viewpoint, one-loop gravitational corrections generate local operators quadratic in curvature.
-In four dimensions, they are $R^2$ and $R_{\mu\nu}R^{\mu\nu}$ operators, plus operators that reduce to a complete derivative.
-These two structures play qualitatively different roles: the $R^2$ term propagates an additional scalar degree of freedom (the scalaron), whereas the $R_{\mu\nu}R^{\mu\nu}$ sector belongs to the massive spin-$2$ part of quadratic gravity, which is ghostlike in the standard metric formulation.
+In four dimensions, they are $R^2$ and $R_{\mu\nu}R^{\mu\nu}$ operators, plus operators that reduce to a total derivative.
+These two structures play qualitatively different roles: the $R^2$ term propagates an additional scalar degree of freedom (the scalaron), whereas the $R_{\mu\nu}R^{\mu\nu}$ describes a massive spin-$2$ ghost.

 In this paper, we do not attempt to analyse the full quadratic-gravity EFT.
 We focus on the ghost-free scalar sector whose behaviour is widely studied and well understood.
-Concretely, we retain the $R^2$ completion and do not include the Ricci-tensor-squared operator.
-Thus, our use of the terms ``minimal'' and ``universal'' should be understood in this restricted sense: we study the minimal radiative scalar-tensor completion of Starobinsky inflation within the ghost-free scalar sector, rather than the most general curvature-squared extension of Einstein gravity.

-Therefore, one can treat the Starobinsky inflation as a reasonable EFT approximation.
+Concretely, we retain the $R^2$ completion and exclude the Ricci tensor squared operator, so our use of the terms ``minimal'' and ``universal'' should be understood in this restricted sense.
+Therefore, one can treat Starobinsky inflation as a reasonable EFT approximation.
 It describes the influence of one-loop effects with the $R^2$ term, while neglecting the pathological spin-2 ghost states.
-Although proposals exist to tame this ghost through non-standard (e.g., $PT$-symmetric) quantisation or related mechanisms \cite{Bender:2008gh,Bender:2009mq}, their status is not universally recognised.
-Thus, we do not pursue them further.
+Although proposals exist to tame this ghost through non-standard (e.g., $PT$-symmetric) quantisation or related mechanisms \cite{Bender:2008gh,Bender:2009mq}, their status is not universally recognised, and we do not pursue them further.